WHERE DO WE GO FROM HERE?

 Take one step in your own anti-racism and peacemaking work.
 There are incredible resources out there and here are just a few…

-Upper Room is hosting two book studies to create a space for us to step into this work together.
+Upper Room is hosting several antiracism sessions this fall to create a space for us to step into this work together.
 More details can be found here.

 If you are looking for a place to start, follow this link for articles, podcasts, books, organizations doing amazing work and more…